SylvanM/Philosophy/README.md

 # Philosophy

+## Read this book

+First release of this book is [here](https://github.com/SylvanM/Philosophy/releases/tag/0.1.0 "First Release")

 ## Why does this exist?
 I do Lincoln Douglas (LD) high school debate.
 In LD, cases are written around a central framework, which is often some sort of philosophical framework dictating how we decide what actions are "moral" or "desirable" or whatever.